position Head Coach

 Alma Mater Indiana

-Brian Maisonneuve, associate head coach of the Indiana men’s soccer program and former member of the U.S. National Team and Columbus Crew, has been named head men’s soccer coach at The Ohio State University, announced Monday, April 23, 2018.
-He is headed into his second season as head coach of the Scarlet and Gray in 2019-20.
+Brian Maisonneuve, former associate head coach of the Indiana men’s soccer program and former member of the U.S. National Team and Columbus Crew, was named head men’s soccer coach at The Ohio State University April 23, 2018.
+He is headed into his fifth season as head coach of the Scarlet and Gray in the Fall of 2022.

-One of the top assistants in all of college soccer for the past decade, wherever Maisonneuve has coached, success has followed.
-He helped guide the Hoosiers to the 2012 NCAA national championship, a NCAA runner-up finish in 2017, the 2010 Big Ten Regular Season Title as well as the 2013 Big Ten Tournament Championship.
+One of the top assistants in all of college soccer prior to joining the Ohio State staff just prior to the 2018 campaign, wherever Maisonneuve has coached, success has followed.
+He helped guide the Hoosiers to the 2012 NCAA National Championship, a NCAA runner-up finish in 2017, the 2010 Big Ten Regular Season Title as well as the 2013 Big Ten Tournament Championship.

 In all, Maisonneuve helped lead Indiana to eight NCAA Tournament appearances, including two College Cups and four NCAA Sweet 16 appearances.
-An All-American during his playing days for the Hoosiers (1991-94), Maisonneuve has been a part of Todd Yeagley’s staff for the last nine years, coaching nine All-Americans as well as 22 players who have gone on to play professional soccer, including 14 in MLS.
+An All-American during his playing days for the Hoosiers (1991-94), Maisonneuve was a part of Todd Yeagley’s staff for nine years, coaching nine All-Americans as well as 22 players who have gone on to play professional soccer, including 14 in MLS.

-Maisonneuve, who replaces John Bluem who announced his retirement in March, was named the NSCAA Assistant Coach of the Year for the Great Lakes Region in 2012 and 2015.
-In 2016, he was named one of the Top 12 assistants in the nation for the third straight year and fifth time in his career.
-Since 2010, the Hoosiers have had 21 players named first team All-Big Ten and 50 student-athletes earn Big Ten honors.
+Maisonneuve was named the NSCAA Assistant Coach of the Year for the Great Lakes Region in 2012 and 2015.
+In 2016, he was named one of the Top 12 assistants in the nation for the third-consecutive year and fifth time in his career.
+Since 2010, the Hoosiers had 21 players named first team All-Big Ten and 50 student-athletes earn Big Ten honors.
 IU players also have earned nine conference player of the year accolades.
 The Hoosiers also have excelled in the classroom, compiling 102 Academic All-Big Ten honors.